Uncoupling with Intention: How to End a Relationship with Care and Clarity

 The partner leaning in is just beginning to feel the full impact of the potential loss

-In other words- you may not be starting from the same emotional timeline.
+In other words, you may not be starting from the same emotional timeline.

 And this is where support can matter most.

-Having a structured space to slow things down can help you:
+When couples find themselves here, couples therapy can be a good fit by giving you both a structured space to slow things down can help you:

 gain clarity about whether to stay or separate